 Specifically, drug manufacturers have repeatedly made lots of little changes to existing insulin products in order to apply for new patents on them.
 This process, called “evergreening,” has discouraged competitors from developing new versions of existing insulin types.
 So have “pay for delay” deals, in which insulin manufacturers pay competitors to not copy specific drugs for a period of time.

 Copycat insulins now available.
 Who benefits?

-Despite these obstacles, some cheaper versions of older insulin brands have become available to consumers in recent years, including:
+Despite these obstacles, some less-expensive versions of name-brand insulin have become available to consumers in recent years, including:

 This is Lilly’s own low-cost version of Humalog, its bolus (short-acting) insulin cash cow.
-Released in March 2019, it’s not a biosimilar, but rather an “authorized generic” according to the FDA.
+Announced in March 2019 and launched in May, it’s not a biosimilar, but rather an “authorized generic” according to the FDA.
 That means it’s essentially identical to Humalog.
 All Lilly did was slap a new label on an existing brand — a move they say they would have liked to have done earlier, but they first had to grapple with cumbersome government regulations.

 What it costs and who benefits: The list price of Lispro is 50% lower than that of Humalog, which makes it currently about $137 per vial.
 (Many diabetes advocates insist it should cost a lot less.)
 According to the company, the patients most likely to benefit from it are Medicare Part D beneficiaries, people with high-deductible health plans, and the uninsured who currently use Humalog.